Martial arts legend turned photographer thanks hospital for support after amputation

-Former world martial arts champion thanks Peterborough hosptial staff as he lears to walk again following leg amputation
+Former world martial arts champion thanks Peterborough hospital staff as he learns to walk again following leg amputation

 Local martial arts legend Dave Mears has won several world titles.